 Joseph Kosinski

-Top Gun: Maverick was the action event this year, if not the cinematic event of the year.
-With Tom Cruise returning to play Maverick after 36 years, it would have been easy to just play on nostalgia with some CGI plane sequence and a round of volleyball.
-But what Crusie and director Joseph Kosinski did instead was make a modern-day action masterpiece, doing things no other film has done, like sticking all your actors in actual fighter jets to get their actual reactions to how the plane is flying.
+Top Gun: Maverick was the action event of the year—arguably the cinematic event.
+With Tom Cruise returning as Maverick after 36 years, it would have been easy to lean on nostalgia, CGI dogfights, and a token game of beach football.
+Instead, Cruise and director Joseph Kosinski crafted a modern action masterpiece, doing what no one else has: putting the actors in real fighter jets to capture their genuine physical reactions.

-Add a sweet courtship between Maverick and Jennifer Connelly’s Penny, a pitch-perfect appearance by Val Kilmer as Ice-Man and the most thrilling final 45-minutes of a film in recent memory and you have a film that is the new benchmark for the legacy sequel, one that is unlikely to be surpassed anytime soon.
+Add a sweet courtship with Jennifer Connelly’s Penny, a pitch-perfect Val Kilmer appearance as Iceman, and the most thrilling final 45 minutes in recent memory, and you’ve got the new benchmark for legacy sequels—one unlikely to be surpassed anytime soon.

 – Ashley Hobley